Behaviour, Attendance & Welfare

 Behaviour and Wellbeing

-In The Downs School we believe that every student has the right to feel safe at school and to learn.
-Our ethos is ‘Learning together....learning for life,’ which emphasises a partnership based on trust and respect between all members of the school community.
+At The Downs School we believe that every student has the right to feel safe at school and to learn.
+Our ethos is ‘Learning together. learning for life,’ which emphasises a partnership based on trust and respect between all members of the school community.

 We work hard to ensure that the school is a place where all students are able to achieve their potential as learners and leaders, with relevant support, care and guidance from appropriate staff.
 This will be achieved by:

 - Ensuring that outstanding behaviour is achieved through outstanding teaching and learning, which is supported by the school’s minimum expectations and vision for teaching and learning